ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

   trainer.test(routine, dm)

 Here it is, you have trained your first model with TorchUncertainty!
 As a result, you will get access to various metrics measuring the ability of your model to handle uncertainty.
+You can get other examples of training with lightning Trainers looking at the `Tutorials <tutorials.html#layers>`_

 More metrics
 ^^^^^^^^^^^^